Ascend/modelzoo/built-in/MindSpore/Official/cv/detection/MaskRCNN_for_MindSpore/README.md

 > As for the COCO2017 dataset, VALIDATION_ANN_FILE_JSON is refer to the annotations/instances_val2017.json in the dataset directory.
 > checkpoint can be produced and saved in training process, whose folder name begins with "train/checkpoint" or "train_parallel*/checkpoint".
+>
+> Images size in dataset should be equal to the annotation size in VALIDATION_ANN_FILE_JSON, otherwise the evaluation result cannot be displayed properly.

 ### [Evaluation result](#content)

 Inference result will be stored in the example path, whose folder name is "eval".
-Under this, you can find result like the followings in log.
+Under this, you can find result like the following in log.

 ```bash
 Evaluate annotation type *bbox*